By Paul Taylor

-If you’re thinking about trying one of these two products, this review will help with the answers.
+If you’re thinking about trying one of these hair loss products, this review will help with the answers.
 However, bear in mind that sprays are not the only products these two companies make:

 Folligen products include: spray, cream, lotion, shampoo and conditioner (all of which were reviewed on the previous page).

 Tricomin products include: